Realitylion/CRUDman/README.md

 ## Getting Started

-To get started with the application, simply click on the deployments button on the right-side of this repository's page and it will redirect you automatically to the web-app.
+To get started with the application, simply click on the link on the right-side of this repository's page below the 'About' section and it will redirect you automatically to the web-app.

 ## Features